Expert Perspectives: Why Form an LLC for a Consulting Business

 As an independent consultant, you’ve likely thought about taking your business to the next level.
 Whether you’re operating as an individual, part of an informal network, or co-leading a boutique firm, creating a more formal business entity can bring substantial benefits to your practice and help you establish a strong presence with Catalant clients.

-Sets a clear delineation between personal and professional finances
+1. Set a clear delineation between personal and professional finances.

 Two years ago I started working with Catalant casually, as a side project.
 At the time I didn’t have to worry about separating personal and business finances because the income I was earning through the platform was a small percent of my total income.
 As my Catalant success (and earnings) grew, it became important to draw a clearer distinction between my personal and professional finances.
 Forming an LLC was a critical step in making this separation and has allowed me to manage my finances in a smarter way.